Best fungal nail treatment

-Simple topical nail treatment at homeMost people choose to do the treatment at home.
-A condition for effective treatment is that the treatment is applied consistently and reinfection is prevented.
+Simple topical nail treatment at homeMost people choose to do a topical treatment at home.
+A condition for effective treatment is that the topical medication is applied consistently, directly to the nail surface and reinfection is prevented.

 Don't be pennywise, pound foolish.
-The moment you discover a fungal nail infected.
-You should immediately take action and get treated.
+The moment you discover a fungal nail infection, you should immediately take action and get treated.
 If the infection spreads to other nails or even family members... you might be off much worse than you initially thought!